 With 200+ locations across three countries, Nurse Next Door’s centralized system provides insights from the data and analytics we collect.
-This can be extremely helpful for first time franchise owners trying to grow their business.
+This can be extremely helpful for first-time franchise owners trying to grow their businesses.

 4. Are seniors the only ones helped by home care?